sap-tutorials/Tutorials/tutorials/cp-hana-create-mdc-instance/cp-hana-create-mdc-instance.md

 Click on **Stop**.

-This page won't refresh automatically, so we will need to swithc to the **Events** page.
+This page won't refresh automatically, so we will need to switch to the **Events** page.

 On the left side menu, switch to **Events**.